enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

     unique array indices).
 See :ref:`EnzoRiemannLUT-section` for
     more details.

-  * Specifies the expected equation of state, by specifying the expected type of EOS Struct objects.
-See :ref:`EOSStructObject-section` for more details about EOS Struct objects.
+  * Specifies the expected type of the equation of state, by specifying the expected the corresponding EOS class.
+Follow :ref:`this link <EOSClassDescription-section>` for more details about EOS Struct objects.

   * are configured by an instance of ``KernelConfig<EOSStructT>`` (see :ref:`KernelConfig-section` for more details).